Difegue/LANraragi/tools/Documentation/advanced-usage/batch-tagging.md

 ---
 description: >-
-  Batch Tagging allows you to execute a task on your choice on a selection of archives.
+  Batch Operations allow you to execute a task on your choice on a selection of archives.
 ---